pepper-chicken-dev/pepper-chicken-dev/README.md

-# 👋 Hi, I'm Pepper Chicken!
+# 👋 Hi, I'm Pepper Chicken!😄
 <!--
 **pepper-chicken-dev/pepper-chicken-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.